WORKBENCH

 A creative commons equivalent for privacy policies

-From aidan: instead of a wall of text it says this is a PC-3PAds-Arbitration site
+From aidan: "wish we had a creative commons equivalent for privacy policies, instead of a wall of text it says this is a PC-3PAds-Arbitration site"

 I like this idea because anybody can start doing this today.
 Make up a privacy license and add it to your site/product.
 If it's a good one, other people might see it and borrow the name and terms.